Marchev-Science/case-longevity-and-labour-market/team-and-practices.md

 - Hold out the last observations for validation where series length allows; report out-of-sample, not just in-sample, fit.
 - Prefer two simple, defensible models you can compare over one elaborate model you cannot explain.
 Model comparison *is* analysis.
 - Forecasts without uncertainty are opinions with axes.
 Produce intervals, scenarios or sensitivity analyses.
+- Build models to be re-run, not run once.
+A model you can feed changed assumptions into — faster health gains, a higher retirement age, a different migration path — turns each level into a "what if" you can simulate, and is what carries you from the lower levels to the higher ones.
+Parameterise inputs, avoid hard-coded constants buried in code, and make running a new scenario cheap.
 - Keep a shared definitions file (what exactly is "total HLY" in *this* team's solution?) so Level 3 doesn't discover that supply and demand were computed on incompatible conventions.

 **Teamwork**